chapel-lang/chapel/doc/rst/language/spec/types.rst

 A type expression can be passed to a ``type`` formal of a generic function (see :ref:`Formal_Type_Arguments`).

-See also the :mod:`Types` module documentation which provides many functions to query properties of types.
+The :mod:`Types` module provides many functions to query properties of types.

 The language provides :proc:`isCoercible <UtilMisc_forDocs.isCoercible>`,
 :proc:`isSubtype <UtilMisc_forDocs.isSubtype>`, and